Chaitra-Reddy/NOTES/NOTES/Python.md

 ```

 # OOPs bullet points
+- In detail explaination of oops is in this location -> ./Utils/OOPs
 - A **class** is a blueprint for the object.
 To create an object we require a model or plan or blueprint which is nothing but class.
 - An **object** is an instance of a class.
 It is a collection of attributes (variables) and methods.
 We use the object of a class to perform actions.
 - A **constructor** is a special method used to create and initialize an object of a class.
 This method is defined in the class.